orian34/travelogues/_posts/2022-10-13-littlemonkey.md

 "What troubles me so?" asked Little Monkey.

 "I've realized there are many tricky situations that can happen in life, where no easy solution is possible.
 Thinking about each side provides valid arguments, yet I'm unable to formulate a conclusion.
-Without good answers, is there's simply a lack of answers, only compromises?"
+Without good answers, is there simply a lack of answers, only compromises?"

 Little Monkey thought for a moment, then answered: "Why am I unable to find answers to my questions?"